IhateCreatingUserNames2/AuraX/readme.md

 ## Considerations

-It has bugs,
+- It has bugs,
-It was not totally tested because i do not have good hardware nor budget.
+- It was not totally tested because i do not have good hardware nor budget.
-The requeriments file may be missing libs,
+- The requeriments file may be missing libs,
+- Most of the Comments are in Portuguese